1 Introduction: Phenomena

 2.6.1 Exponentials and mechanical models; 2.6.2; causal variables 2.6.3 fractional derivatives; 2.6.4 power law behavior; stretched exponential; logarithmic creep; Kuhn model; distinguishing among viscoelastic functions.

-2.7 Effect of temperature
+2.7 Effect of temperature.
+Time temperature superposition.

 2.8 Three dimensional linear constitutive equation